+The portfolio's level of risk is medium.
 Because the fund's hedged series have less than 10 years of performance history, to calculate the level of risk, the manager uses a reference index similar to the series' strategy.
-The manager uses the MSCI EAFE 100% Hedged to CAD Index.
-The MSCI EAFE 100% Hedged to CAD Index is an index that may fluctuate according to the market capitalization of industrialized countries, excluding the United States and Canada.
-It is composed of indexes of 22 industrialized countries.
+The manager uses the MSCI EAFE (CAD) Index.
+The MSCI EAFE (Europe, Australia and Far East) Index is an index that may fluctuate according to the market capitalization of industrialized countries, excluding the United States and Canada.
+It is composed of indexes of 21 industrialized countries.
 The index's performance is hedged to the Canadian dollar, thereby minimizing currency risk between foreign currencies and the Canadian dollar.
 For more information, see Investment risk classification methodology in the section Specific information about each NBI Fund described in this document.